 Theodore Roosevelt campaigned for health care for all but failed to get elected (this is after his presidency ended).

 Roosevelt developed the social security law and wanted to include medical coverage in that.
-It was initially met with resistance but after World War Two, he made another attempt at healthcare reform, but he passed away before he could change it.
+The law initially met some resistance, but after World War Two, he made another attempt at healthcare reform, but he passed away before he could change it.

 Harry Truman, Roosevelt’s successor, made healthcare reform his major initiative.
 He didn’t have enough support to pass any legislation.
-He wanted to create a health system (which included providers).
-However, he did sow the seed for insurance for elderly americans which was later passed as Medicare.
+Truman wanted to create a health system (which included providers).
+However, he did sow the seed for insurance for elderly Americans which Congress later passed as Medicare.